-A cluster randomized-controlled trial to determine the effectiveness of Stepping Stones in preventing HIV infections and promoting safer sexual behaviour amongst youth in the rural Eastern Cape, South Africa: Trial design, methods and baseline findings
+A cluster randomized-controlled trial to determine the effectiveness of Stepping Stones in preventing HIV infections and promoting safer sexual behaviour amongst youth in the rural Eastern Cape, South Africa: Trial design, methods and baseline findings (PDF)

 Jewkes,R.; Nduna,Mzikazi; Levin,J.; Jama,N.; Dunkle,K.; Khuzwayo,N.; Koss,M.; Puren,A.; Wood,Kate; Duvvury,N.